chuckcscccl/chuckcscccl.github.io/rustlr_project/chapter1.md

 Each component is separated by a `~`, which is not a Rust operator.
-The *token_value* must be of type *terminal_type.*  The last two components will be used form a 'match' clause, so we can write, for example,
+The *token_value* must be of type *terminal_type.*  The last two components will be used to form a 'match' clause, so we can write, for example,
 ```
   valueterminal Positive ~ u64 ~ Num(n) if n>0 ~ n as u64